pace-of-mind/music-chips.com/_chips/music-production-equipment-on-budget.md

   - easy
 ---
 ## Understanding your goals
-If you're just starting with the music production, it's very easy to get lost.
+If you're just starting with music production, it's very easy to get lost.
 An easy way to start is to define your objectives.
 If you don't have a clear goal in mind like "I'd like to produce five melodic-techno tracks and try to get on a label X", it could be something as simple as "record a song cover for your beloved one and see if I like making covers".
 Or "I have a nice guitar riff, and I'd like to make a full song out of it".
-Having that goal in mind, you will be able to ask yourself a question, "which equipment do I need to achieve this goal" instead of "which equipment I'd like to have to make music".
+Having that goal in mind, you will be able to ask yourself the question, "which equipment do I need to achieve this goal" instead of "which equipment I'd like to have to make music".

 ## Hypothetical example
 Let’s imagine you’re a singer-songwriter, and you’d like to record your first song.
 A few more details - indie rock style, simple ABAB structure, no solo, maybe a repeated chorus.
 Acoustic guitar, voice, back vocals, bass, drums, shakers, claps, maybe, piano and a synth.
 To make a complete recording, you need at least these three things: